Assess and plan dog grooming work

 • Overlooking the importance of a written plan, assuming that mental planning is sufficient, which can result in missed steps or inefficiencies.

 • Misconception: Grooming is just about making dogs look good.
-Correction: Grooming is crucial for health, including detecting skin issues, preventing matting that can cause pain, and maintaining hygiene to avoid infections.
+Correction: Grooming is essential for health—it helps detect lumps, parasites, ear infections, and dental issues early, and prevents matting that can cause pain.

 Frequently Asked Questions